raleel/cfi-srd-pt/0005_Skills.md

 #### Manha (POW+CHA)

 Manha represents knowledge of places and social contacts within a settlement.
 It covers everything from identifying potentially dangerous neighborhoods, to finding local services – legal or illegal.
 How long a Manha attempt takes depends on what is sought.
-Finding a good inn will take less time than locating a fence for stolen goods or a fake trading permit.
+Finding a Bom inn will take less time than locating a fence for stolen goods or a fake trading permit.

 #### Sobrevivência (CON+POW)